-- For a meeting to take place the Parent and at least seven Members must either be present at the venue or represented at the venue by a representative approved in terms of Rule 27.1.
-If there are more than 70 Members, at least one-tenth, including the Parent, must either be present or represented at the venue by a representative in terms of Rule 27.1. - If the Parent is not present in person or by representative and/or not enough other Members are present in person or by representative within half an hour of the time the meeting was scheduled to start, the meeting shall be rescheduled to the same day the following week at the same time and at such place as may be fixed by the chairperson of the meeting and announced at the meeting.
+- 24.1 For a meeting to take place the Parent and at least seven other Members must either be present at the meeting or represented by a representative approved in terms of Rule 27.1. - 24.2 If the Parent is not present in person or by representative and/or not enough other Members are present in person or by representative within half an hour of the time the meeting was scheduled to start, the meeting shall be rescheduled to the same day the following week at the same time and at such place as may be fixed by the chairperson of the meeting and announced at the meeting.
 There is no need to give notice to Members of the rescheduled meeting with the exception of the Parent, who must receive such notice if it was not present in person or represented at the meeting to be rescheduled.
-If at that meeting there are not enough Members present in person or by representative at the scheduled starting time the meeting can still go ahead. - 24.3 The Parent shall be deemed to be present in person at any general meeting if it is represented in person by an individual (who need not be a Member) who is appointed to act as such in writing signed by or on behalf of the Parent. - If a majority of Members present agree, the chairperson of a meeting can adjourn the meeting.
+If at that meeting there are not enough Members present in person or by representative at the scheduled starting time the meeting can still go ahead. - 24.3 The Parent shall be deemed to be present in person at any general meeting if it is represented in person by an individual (who need not be a Member) who is appointed to act as such by or on behalf of the Parent in accordance with Rule 12. - 24.4 The Board shall determine the manner in which general meetings of the Association are held, subject to the prior approval of the Parent. - 25 If a majority of Members present agree, the chairperson of a meeting can adjourn the meeting.
 No business can be discussed at the adjourned meeting other than the business not reached or left unfinished at the original meeting.
-There is no need to give notice to Members of the adjourned meeting. - The Chairperson of the Board will be chairperson at all meetings of the Association.
-If there is no Chairperson or he/she is not present or willing to act, the Members present must elect a Member of the Board to be chairperson of the meeting.
+There is no need to give notice to Members of the adjourned meeting. - 26.1 The Chairperson of the Board will be chairperson at all meetings of the Association.
+If there is no Chairperson or he/she is not present or willing to act, a Board Member will be chairperson of the meeting.
 If no Board Members are present, the Members present must elect a Member to be chairperson of the meeting. - 26.2 If the Chairperson arrives later, after the meeting has commenced, he/she will take over as chairperson of the meeting as soon as the current agenda item is concluded.

-Proxies/Representatives/Postal Votes
+Proxies/Representatives

-- 27.1 To appoint a representative to vote on your behalf by proxy, you must let the Association have a properly completed document in the form shown in Appendix 1.
+- 27.1 To appoint a representative to vote on your behalf by proxy, you must let the Association have a properly completed document in the form shown in Appendix 1, which may be submitted by electronic communication.
 Your representative does not need to be a Member.
-The document must reach the Association at least five days before the meeting at which you want to be represented. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10.
+The document must reach the Association at least five days before the meeting at which you want to be represented. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10. - 27.4 To reverse your appointment of a representative, you must let the Association have a properly completed document in the form shown in Appendix 2, which may be submitted by electronic communication.
+The document must be presented to the Association before the meeting at which you no longer want to be represented convenes.
+Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall.